 1. Concatenate Multiple Rows Using FOR XML PATH

-The simplest and straight forward way to concatenate a column into a string value to use FOR XML PATH in a select query.
+The simplest and straight forward way to concatenate rows into a string value is to use FOR XML PATH in a select query.
 This FOR XML PATH method can be used in SQL Server version 2005 and higher.

-In the below sample query, I’ve concatenated the column of country names to a single string and added a comma between the country names.
+In the below sample query, I’ve concatenated multiple rows of the column “CountryName” to a single string and added a comma between the country names.
 Then using a substring function, I’m removing the leading comma.

 select CountryName from Application.Countries Select SUBSTRING( ( SELECT ',' + CountryName AS 'data()' FROM Application.Countries FOR XML PATH('') ), 2 , 9999) As Countries

+You can concatenate rows into single string using COALESCE method.
 This COALESCE method can be used in SQL Server version 2008 and higher.
-All you have to do is declare a varchar variable and inside the coalesce, concat the variable with comma and the column, then assign the COALESCE to the variable.
+All you have to do is, declare a varchar variable and inside the coalesce, concat the variable with comma and the column, then assign the COALESCE to the variable.